MarkusLoennig/project_template/README.md

 (Contributions.
 An enumeration of the contributions of the senior design project) This project makes the following contributions:
-- Analyzing the difference in nature relaxation times under VR, specfically looking at 5,10, and 15 mins
+- Analyzing the difference in nature relaxation times under VR, specfically looking at 10 min and 15 min.
+Given the time, the effects of further reduction of exposure time will be studied.

 ## Related Work